Boeing whistle-blower found dead

 Boeing, in a statement, said: “We are saddened by Mr Barnett’s passing, and our thoughts are with his family and friends.”

-Barnett’s attorney, Brian Knowles, did not respond to requests for comment.
-He told the publication Corporate Crime Reporter that Barnett had been in the middle of a deposition in a whistle-blower lawsuit in Charleston related to production of the 787 Dreamliner plane.

-Barnett had spoken to media outlets after the January 5 incident on a Boeing 737 MAX 9 plane, when a panel blew out while the flight was in midair, requiring an emergency landing.
+Barnett had spoken to media outlets after the January 5 incident on a Boeing 737 MAX 9 plane, when a panel blew out while the flight was in mid-air, exposing passengers to the outside air that required an emergency landing.

 Boeing has since had to reckon with a full-blown crisis around its safety and quality standards.
 Its production has been curbed by US regulators, leading to delivery delays across the aerospace industry.